kamangir/blue-assistant/blue_assistant/docs/blue-amo-01.md

   action: generate_image
   completed: true
   depends-on: slicing-into-frames
+  filename: generating-frame-001.png
   prompt: 'Generate an image to demonstrate 1.
-In early 2025, the United States begins
-    its attempt to expand its influence over Canada and Greenland, initially through diplomacy and economic pressure, represented by maps and diplomatic meetings.
+In an unprecedented geopolitical move,
+    the United States initiates a campaign to assert control over Canada and Greenland, starting with diplomatic discussions, shown through tense meetings with world leaders at a conference table.

     '
 generating-frame-002:
   action: generate_image
   completed: true
   depends-on: slicing-into-frames
+  filename: generating-frame-002.png
   prompt: "Generate an image to demonstrate \n2.
-As Canada and Greenland resist, the\
-    \ conflict escalates with the US mobilizing military forces along the Canadian\
-    \ border, showcasing military vehicles and troops preparing for action.\n"
+Canadian engineers work in a high-tech\
+    \ facility, designing and programming the blue-amo robots, depicted as small,\
+    \ spherical, AI-enabled devices surrounded by digital schematics.\n"
 generating-frame-003:
   action: generate_image
   completed: true
   depends-on: slicing-into-frames
+  filename: generating-frame-003.png
   prompt: "Generate an image to demonstrate \n3.
-Canadian defense engineers and tech\
-    \ visionaries develop spherical AI-enabled robots called blue-amo, shown as schematics\
-    \ and engineering teams working on these innovative defense systems.\n"
+The layout of North American cities,\
+    \ with emphasis on their proximity to bodies of water, is shown in a strategic\
+    \ map, highlighting key locations the Canadian teams plan to use for their operations.\n"
 generating-frame-004:
   action: generate_image
   completed: true
   depends-on: slicing-into-frames
+  filename: generating-frame-004.png
   prompt: "Generate an image to demonstrate \n4.
-Equipped with DeepSeek AI running\
-    \ on Raspberry Pi systems, the blue-amo robots are showcased as technological\
-    \ marvels, with close-ups of their microchips and sensors.\n"
+Small, stealthy autonomous submarines\
+    \ provided by the Mexican cartels are seen navigating shallow waters, concealing\
+    \ the blue-amos in specially designed compartments.\n"
 generating-frame-005:
   action: generate_image
   completed: true
   depends-on: slicing-into-frames
+  filename: generating-frame-005.png
   prompt: "Generate an image to demonstrate \n5.
-Canadian tacticians collaborate with\
-    \ Mexican drug cartels, depicted through clandestine meetings and the small, stealthy\
-    \ narco-submarines now repurposed for military use.\n"
+A hatch opens on one of these submarines\
+    \ under the cover of night, and the spherical blue-amo robots roll out into the\
+    \ water, depicted amidst a moonlit sea.\n"
 generating-frame-006:
   action: generate_image
   completed: true
   depends-on: slicing-into-frames
+  filename: generating-frame-006.png
   prompt: "Generate an image to demonstrate \n6.
-The narco-submarines deliver the\
-    \ blue-amo robots to American shores, illustrated by submarines surfacing silently\
-    \ near coastal cities at night.\n"
+The robots swim toward the shore,\
+    \ their journey captured as they make their way across the watery landscape, illuminated\
+    \ by underwater lights.\n"
 generating-frame-007:
   action: generate_image
   completed: true
   depends-on: slicing-into-frames
+  filename: generating-frame-007.png
   prompt: "Generate an image to demonstrate \n7.
-Once ashore, the blue-amo robots\
-    \ roll onto the land and hide, depicted as small blue spheres blending into various\
-    \ urban environments and using open WiFi networks.\n"
+Upon reaching land, the blue-amos\
+    \ roll into the cityscape, finding strategic hiding spots amidst urban environments,\
+    \ their design allowing them to blend seamlessly into their surroundings.\n"
 generating-frame-008:
   action: generate_image
   completed: true
   depends-on: slicing-into-frames
+  filename: generating-frame-008.png
   prompt: "Generate an image to demonstrate \n8.
-The robots find open WiFi and scan\
+The blue-amos use open WiFi connections,\
-    \ local news, visualized as holographic data screens floating above the robots\
-    \ showing news headlines and military reports.\n"
+    \ depicted as digital streams connecting them to news websites, scanning and processing\
+    \ information with advanced algorithms.\n"
 generating-frame-009:
   action: generate_image
   completed: true
   depends-on: slicing-into-frames
+  filename: generating-frame-009.png
   prompt: "Generate an image to demonstrate \n9.
-US military efforts are foiled by\
-    \ blue-amo robots, demonstrated by scenes of chaos with bridges destroyed and\
-    \ military convoys disrupted.\n"
+A close-up of a blue-amo's exterior\
+    \ shows its photocell surface absorbing sunlight, recharging its battery quietly\
+    \ as it lies dormant on the ground.\n"
 generating-frame-010:
   action: generate_image
   completed: true
   depends-on: slicing-into-frames
+  filename: generating-frame-010.png
   prompt: "Generate an image to demonstrate \n10.
-Canada\u2019s resilience and technological\
+A scenario where a blue-amo detects\
-    \ ingenuity lead to the preservation of its sovereignty, illustrated by scenes\
+    \ the presence of children playing nearby, using its AI to discern non-threatening\
-    \ of Canadian citizens celebrating and diplomats reaching new agreements with\
-    \ the US, signaling a turning point in their relations."
+    \ behaviors and rolling away gently to hide underwater, ensuring safety and discretion."
 generating-the-story:
   action: generate_text
   completed: true
-  output: 'In the tumultuous landscape of early 2025, the United States embarked on
+  output: "In an unprecedented geopolitical move, the United States embarked on a\
-    an audacious attempt to expand its influence over Canada and Greenland.
-Initially, the approach was subtle, enveloped in diplomacy and economic pressures.
-American leaders cloaked their intentions in grandiose promises of mutual advantage and regional stability.
-However, as Canada and Greenland resisted, the conflict escalated into overt aggressive action.
-The US military, confident of its technological superiority, mobilized along the border, preparing for a swift invasion.
-Unexpectedly, the Canadians had crafted an ingenious defense leveraging the unique geography, urban layouts, and advanced technology.

-    Enter the blue-amo, a clandestine line of defense that turned the tide of this unconventional war.
-These spherical, AI-enabled amphibious robots, resembling oversized blue marbles, were the result of a secretive collaboration between Canadian defense engineers and civilian tech visionaries.
-Programmed with an advanced DeepSeek AI running on Raspberry Pi systems, these machines were designed to evade detection and strike with precision.

-    To deliver the blue-amo robots into strategic US locations, Canadian tacticians forged an unlikely alliance with Mexican drug cartels, who had long operated a fleet of small, stealthy narco-submarines.
-These submarines, having mastered the art of clandestine navigation in shallow waters, now ferried military payloads instead of illicit narcotics.
-Quietly surfacing near American shores, the submarines released their robotic cargo, which adeptly navigated through water and then rolled onto dry land, seeking refuge and charging stations as they awaited instructions.

-    Once ashore, the robots blended into their surroundings, utilizing open WiFi networks to scan local news and social media for intelligence reports and military activity.
-    Charged by durable photocells and equipped with a pound of high explosives each, the blue-amo were poised to disrupt and neutralize high-value targets.
-Importantly, their AI was programmed with ethical constraints to prevent unwarranted casualties, rolling away harmlessly when approached by children or animals.

-    As the US advanced, they found their efforts thwarted by an enigmatic force.
-Bridges were demolished, military convoys were incapacitated, and supply lines were severed
-    - all seemingly at random.
-Efforts to locate and disable these elusive defenders proved futile as the blue-amo vanished into nearby waters at the first hint of danger.

-    In this unexpected conflict, the natural geography of North America had become a formidable ally.
-With strategies born from resilience and innovation, Canada, buoyed by international support and the ingenuity of its people, managed to preserve its sovereignty.
-The US, facing mounting political pressure and embarrassment, was compelled to reconsider its approach, marking a turning point in the annals of North American relations and technology-driven warfare.'
+    \ controversial campaign to assert control over Canada and Greenland, starting\
+    \ with diplomatic overtures and economic pressure.
+Diplomatic dialogues were strained,\
+    \ and economic sanctions were strategically deployed with hopes of bending these\
+    \ northern nations to U.S. interests.
+Canada, however, anticipated this pressure,\
+    \ having learned from history the value of preparedness.
+As tension mounted, a\
+    \ clandestine project emerged from the heart of Canadian ingenuity: the blue-amo,\
+    \ spherical AI-enabled amphibious loitering ammunition robots.\n\nDesigned with\
+    \ precision and intelligence, these robotic devices were the size of basketballs\
+    \ and capable of operating independently.
+The Canadians exploited their intimate\
+    \ knowledge of the geography and urban layout of North American cities, many of\
+    \ which are intricately connected by bodies of water.
+The robots' journey into\
+    \ the U.S. began clandestinely, with a most unlikely ally \u2014 the Mexican cartels.\
+    \ Using their expertise in stealthy narcotics delivery, the cartels provided small\
+    \ autonomous submarines, once tasked with carrying cocaine, to transport the blue-amos\
+    \ to American shores.\n\nAs each submarine reached its target, a hatch would quietly\
+    \ open beneath the cover of darkness, allowing the blue-amos to roll off their\
+    \ containers and into shallow waters.
+With autonomy at their core, these robots\
+    \ swam towards the shore, driven by their DeepSeek onboard Raspberry Pis.
+Once\
+    \ ashore, they rolled into hiding spots, lying dormant but aware, assessing the\
+    \ evolving environment through open WiFi connections.
+Their exteriors, covered\
+    \ in durable photocells, enabled them to charge by simply lying still, harvesting\
+    \ the energy of the sun while keeping a low profile.\n\nWhen conditions were deemed\
+    \ optimal, the blue-amos came to life, guided by the digital pulse of unfolding\
+    \ events as scanned from news feeds.
+Each carried a pound of high explosives,\
+    \ a potent reminder of the stakes at hand.
+Their design ensured discretion and\
+    \ safety; when sensing danger or interference by children or animals, they rolled\
+    \ toward the nearest body of water, disappearing beneath the waves to avoid inadvertent\
+    \ harm.\n\nAs tensions escalated to direct military action, these robots became\
+    \ a formidable deterrent, a testament to the resilience and innovation of the\
+    \ Canadian spirit.
+What began as a diplomatic affront transformed into a chess\
+    \ game of strategic brilliance, where the manipulation of geography, technology,\
+    \ and unlikely alliances played crucial roles.
+The U.S. quest for control over\
+    \ its northern neighbors met an unforeseen resistance, leaving the world to ponder\
+    \ the complexities of power and the unpredictable nature of technological warfare\
+    \ in the modern age."
   prompt: :::premise
 slicing-into-frames:
   action: generate_text
   completed: true
   depends-on: generating-the-story
-  output: "1.
-In early 2025, the United States begins its attempt to expand its influence\
+  output: '1.
+In an unprecedented geopolitical move, the United States initiates a
-    \ over Canada and Greenland, initially through diplomacy and economic pressure,\
-    \ represented by maps and diplomatic meetings.\n---\n2.
-As Canada and Greenland\
-    \ resist, the conflict escalates with the US mobilizing military forces along\
-    \ the Canadian border, showcasing military vehicles and troops preparing for action.\n\
-    ---\n3.
-Canadian defense engineers and tech visionaries develop spherical AI-enabled\
-    \ robots called blue-amo, shown as schematics and engineering teams working on\
-    \ these innovative defense systems.\n---\n4.
-Equipped with DeepSeek AI running\
-    \ on Raspberry Pi systems, the blue-amo robots are showcased as technological\
-    \ marvels, with close-ups of their microchips and sensors.\n---\n5.
-Canadian tacticians\
-    \ collaborate with Mexican drug cartels, depicted through clandestine meetings\
-    \ and the small, stealthy narco-submarines now repurposed for military use.\n\
-    ---\n6.
-The narco-submarines deliver the blue-amo robots to American shores, illustrated\
-    \ by submarines surfacing silently near coastal cities at night.\n---\n7.
-Once\
-    \ ashore, the blue-amo robots roll onto the land and hide, depicted as small blue\
-    \ spheres blending into various urban environments and using open WiFi networks.\n\
-    ---\n8.
-The robots find open WiFi and scan local news, visualized as holographic\
-    \ data screens floating above the robots showing news headlines and military reports.\n\
-    ---\n9.
-US military efforts are foiled by blue-amo robots, demonstrated by scenes\
-    \ of chaos with bridges destroyed and military convoys disrupted.\n---\n10.
-Canada\u2019\
-    s resilience and technological ingenuity lead to the preservation of its sovereignty,\
-    \ illustrated by scenes of Canadian citizens celebrating and diplomats reaching\
-    \ new agreements with the US, signaling a turning point in their relations."
+    campaign to assert control over Canada and Greenland, starting with diplomatic discussions, shown through tense meetings with world leaders at a conference table.

+    ---

+    2. Canadian engineers work in a high-tech facility, designing and programming the blue-amo robots, depicted as small, spherical, AI-enabled devices surrounded by digital schematics.

+    ---

+    3. The layout of North American cities, with emphasis on their proximity to bodies of water, is shown in a strategic map, highlighting key locations the Canadian teams plan to use for their operations.

+    ---

+    4. Small, stealthy autonomous submarines provided by the Mexican cartels are seen navigating shallow waters, concealing the blue-amos in specially designed compartments.

+    ---

+    5. A hatch opens on one of these submarines under the cover of night, and the spherical blue-amo robots roll out into the water, depicted amidst a moonlit sea.

+    ---

+    6. The robots swim toward the shore, their journey captured as they make their way across the watery landscape, illuminated by underwater lights.

+    ---

+    7. Upon reaching land, the blue-amos roll into the cityscape, finding strategic hiding spots amidst urban environments, their design allowing them to blend seamlessly into their surroundings.

+    ---

+    8. The blue-amos use open WiFi connections, depicted as digital streams connecting them to news websites, scanning and processing information with advanced algorithms.

+    ---

+    9. A close-up of a blue-amo''s exterior shows its photocell surface absorbing sunlight, recharging its battery quietly as it lies dormant on the ground.

+    ---

+    10. A scenario where a blue-amo detects the presence of children playing nearby, using its AI to discern non-threatening behaviors and rolling away gently to hide underwater, ensuring safety and discretion.'
   prompt: 'Slice this story into :::frame_count pieces, each appropriate for generating
     an image from, and return the slices separated by ---.

     '
+stitching-the-frames:
+  action: skip
+  completed: true

 ```